demjrhan/QA/README.md

-This repository tracks my learning path in Quality Assurance (QA), starting with manual testing and progressing into automation with Selenium and Java.
+This repository’s branches illustrate my QA learning path.
+Currently I’m focusing on manual testing with OrangeHRM before progressing to automation with Selenium and Java.
 Each phase is organized, documented, and versioned for clarity and growth.

 ---